zzd233/Generals.io-1v1-match-helper/readme.md

 ## Finding range

-Leaderboard: star ≥ x   OFF/ON: If you correctly entered value x and turn the corresponding button on, some information about people from leaderboard whose star ≥ x will be displayed in the display area.
+Leaderboard: star ≥ x   OFF/ON: If you correctly inputed value x and turn the corresponding button on, some information about people from leaderboard whose star ≥ x will be displayed in the display area.

 Friend: OFF/ON: If you turn this button on, your friends' information will be displayed with light blue background.